mjoerussell/zdb/README.md

 To use zdb, follow these steps:

 1. Include this repo in your project path.
+Best way to do this is by running `git submodule add https://github.com/mjoerussell/zdb --recurse-submodules`.
 2. Add this to your project's `build.zig`:

 ```zig